rocket-pool/docs.rocketpool.net/docs/guides/node/fee-distrib-sp.md

 Now that [the Merge](https://ethereum.org/en/upgrades/merge/) has passed, node operators receive **priority fees** (**tips**) from the transactions they include in any blocks that they propose to the Ethereum chain.
 These fees come from and stay on the Execution layer.

-Unlike most validation rewards which are locked on the Consensus layer (until withdrawals are enabled), these fees are _immediately liquid_.
+Unlike most validation rewards which are generated on the Consensus layer and automatically withdrawn periodically, these fees are _immediately liquid_.
 In general, priority fees provide almost as much ETH to you as Beacon Chain rewards do, so they are a very nice benefit of the Merge.

 ::: tip NOTE